spanner/rbclipper/README.md

    Performs a boolean operation on the polygons that have been added to the clipper object.
 The result is a list of polygons or expolygons, depending on result_type being :polygons or :expolygons
+   FIXME: :expolygons functionality is not implemented.

+   If the result contains open polygons, they will also be returned.
+To see if a polygon is open, check if the first point is nil.
+   FIXME: Instead of this, directly support Polytrees from Clipper

 * `Clipper#offset_polygons(polygons, delta, join_type, miter_limit=0)`